 Starting point: I left my car on a tiny road – farming area, closer to the start of the trail.
 When you drive main road N59 west direction this is the tiny road right toward Lutty town (Google shows ‘Ten Bens Cottage’ there).
 This is the closest road visible on a map to Derryclare – the first summit of Glencoaghan Horseshoe Loop.

 Alternative starting point: Most people start at Benelttery Youth Hostel.
 However, this starting point is not convenient for the finish, as you need to walk back 5 km to reach your car from the Benelttery Youth Hostel.
 People say there’s always somebody who will give you a ride back but I was so exhausted after the trail that I couldn’t imagine having this hustle.

 Difficulty: Moderate, good fitness level is a must!

-This hiking route is about 10 km climb to the highest peak in Northern Ireland, taking around five hours in total, with a stunning view of the surrounding area from the top.
-To access the Glen River route up Slieve Donard, you’ll need to travel into Newcastle and park in the Donard Park car park.
+This hiking route is about a 10 km climb to the highest peak in Northern Ireland, taking around five hours in total, with a stunning view of the surrounding coastline from the top.
+Your starting point would be Donard Car Park (Newscastle) from where you can access the Glen River route leading to the top of Slieve Donard.

 Height: 850 metres